fastoch/Nest-Full-Course/TUTO.md

 - DTOs: `create-employee.dto` and `update-employee.dto`
 - an `employee.entity.ts` file, which is a class meant to represent our data model, but we won't use it

-This command will also update the app.module.
+This command will also update the `app.module`.

 **VERY IMPORTANT**:
 We're not going to use the `entities` or the `dto` files because we'll be using the **Prisma model** that we've